 Please read the Family Statement

 On 1 August 2022, Lowitja Institute proudly announced the formation of the Lowitja O’Donoghue Foundation, in honour of this significant day, the 90th birthday of Dr Lowitja O’Donoghue AC CBE DSG.

-Dr Lowitja O’Donoghue is arguably Australia’s most recognised Aboriginal woman.
+Yankunytjatjara woman Dr O’Donoghue is arguably Australia’s most recognised Aboriginal woman.
 A powerful and unrelenting advocate for her people and an inspiration to many.

-The Lowitja O’Donoghue Foundation will acknowledge, recognise, and preserve the extraordinary legacy of Dr O’Donoghue’s dedicated lifetime of work and create opportunities for advancement and change.
+The Lowitja O’Donoghue Foundation acknowledges, recognises, and preserves the extraordinary legacy of Dr O’Donoghue’s dedicated lifetime of work and creates opportunities for advancement and change.

 As a national organisation, we acknowledge the traditional owners of the land across Australia and pay our respects to their Elders past and present.
 Our offices are located on the lands of the Wurundjeri people.